mevdschee/php-crud-api/README.md

 You can enable the following middleware using the "middlewares" config parameter:

 - "cors": Support for CORS requests (enabled by default)
+- "authorization": Hide or restrict access to certain tables or columns
 - "basicAuth": Support for "Basic Authentication"
 - "firewall": Limit access to specific IP addresses
 - "validation": Return input validation errors for custom rules